SpenceKonde/ATTinyCore/README.md

 In version 1.3.3 and later, the clock source is also made available via the CLOCK_SOURCE #define.
 CLOCK_SOURCE can take one of the following values (as of 1.4.0, it is expanded to cover a few weird clocking situations: the low 4 bits identify the source, and high 4 bits identify special things regarding it:

-> 0 - Internal 8MHz oscillator (with or without prescaling to a speed lower than 8MHz)
+> 0 - Internal 8MHz oscillator, not prescaled, or prescaled to 1 MHz (ie, fully set by fuses)

 > 1 - External Crystal

-> 2 - External Clock (only available within the core on the 48, 88 and 828, as described above)
+> 2 - External Clock (only available within the core on the 48, 88 and 828, as described above - note that above steps to use external clock on other parts, this will still be 1, not 2; as far as the core knows, it's a crystal)

 > 3 - Internal WDT oscillator  (not available on the x41, 1634, and 828)